 Polar histogram

-The polar histogram describes the overall direction of dendritic growth.
+The polar histogram describes the overall direction of tree or vessel growth.

 Use to avoid the disconnection problem associated with the traditional histogram (i.e., the right side of the histogram is connected to the left side) and to make the information easier to interpret visually.